Duac Side Effects

 Generic Name: benzoyl peroxide / clindamycin topical

-Note: This document contains side effect information about benzoyl peroxide / clindamycin topical.
-Some of the dosage forms listed on this page may not apply to the brand name Duac.
+Note: This page contains information about the side effects of benzoyl peroxide / clindamycin topical.
+Some of the dosage forms included on this document may not apply to the brand name Duac.

-Some side effects of Duac may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Not all side effects for Duac may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
+Side effects can be reported to the FDA here.

 For the Consumer

-Applies to benzoyl peroxide / clindamycin topical: gel
+Applies to benzoyl peroxide / clindamycin topical: gel, moisturizing serum

 Check with your doctor if any of these most COMMON side effects persist or become bothersome: